frontoge/YesPixel/README.md

 Proprietary and confidential
 Written by Matthew Widenhouse <widenhousematthew@gmail.com>, September 2019

 These are all the scripts that are currently in and active on the yespixel server.
-Do not post a commit without first uploading to the ftp!!!